| | |

 Graphic showing three of the closed syllables worksheets beside pencils and a pair of scissors.

-2. Definition
+2. Meaning

 Remember to point out that every syllable must have a vowel.
-Use our list of CVC words for teaching closed syllables.
+Use our list of of CVC words for teaching closed syllables.

-Using Real and Nonsense Words
+Use Real and Nonsense Words

 When teaching closed syllables, be sure to use real and nonsense words.
 Children will need to be familiar with nonsense closed syllables, because they will see many of them in multisyllable words.